 Out of Isolation

 People nutrient-conscious enough to pay for algae in their dessert should reach for whole foods instead.
-That’s because the nutrients thrown willy-nilly into functional foods, fortified foods and supplements aren’t the nutritional equivalent of whole foods, says Marion Nestle, PhD, professor of nutrition at New York University and author of What to Eat (North Point Press, 2006).
+That’s because the nutrients thrown willy-nilly into functional foods, fortified foods and supplements aren’t the nutritional equivalent of whole foods, says Marion Nestle, PhD, professor of nutrition at New York University and author of What to Eat.
 “No single nutrient is likely to work as well as a diet rich in the fruits and vegetables from which that nutrient was isolated.”

 A good example is white versus whole-wheat flour.
 When a whole grain is refined into white flour, up to 90 percent of its nutrients are lost.
 The government requires that five nutrients be tossed back, but what about the rest?
-The list of nutrients missing in action includes fiber, magnesium, vitamins E and B6, copper, zinc, and more than one hundred phytochemicals — disease-preventing plant chemicals that are proving to be worth their weight in gold (see “Phyto Power” in the November 2007 archives).
+The list of nutrients missing in action includes fiber, magnesium, vitamins E and B6, copper, zinc, and more than one hundred phytochemicals — disease-preventing plant chemicals that are proving to be worth their weight in gold (see “Phyto Power”).
 And those are just the ones scientists have cataloged thus far.

 Whole foods also have beneficial effects downstream — on digestion and metabolism — that refined foods can’t equal.
 For instance, the fiber from legumes, oats, fruits and vegetables (a.k.a. viscous soluble fiber) inside the gut helps to block the body’s absorption of some dietary cholesterol and bile acids, which are a rich source of cholesterol.
 With less cholesterol on hand from your food, the body needs to cash in whatever it can filter from the blood to make more bile.
 That exchange helps keep blood cholesterol levels low.

-“We’ve only skimmed the surface of understanding all of the nutritional nuances in whole foods,” says Dave Grotto, RD, LDN, a past spokesperson for the American Dietetic Association and author of 101 Foods That Could Save Your Life (Bantam Books, 2007).
+“We’ve only skimmed the surface of understanding all of the nutritional nuances in whole foods,” says Dave Grotto, RD, LDN, a past spokesperson for the American Dietetic Association and author of 101 Foods That Could Save Your Life.
 “We’ve found a lot of neat stuff, but who knows what we are missing?”

 Lost in Translation